Read raw data

 Read previously written data

-If an app has written records to Health Connect before, it is possible for that app to read them back without requiring a Read permission to those specific records.
-This is applicable to scenarios in which the app needs to resync with Health Connect after the user has reinstalled it.
+If an app has written records to Health Connect before, it is possible for that app to read historical data.
+This is applicable for scenarios in which the app needs to resync with Health Connect after the user has reinstalled it.

-The following example shows how to indicate a package name when reading Steps records:
+The following example shows how to indicate a package name when reading heart rate records:

 try {